Brittany-Reid/node_code_query/README.md

 ![KEYS](/media/ncq_norepl.png)

-2. Type repl to create a virtual isolated environment where you can play with different examples.<br>*Another option is to press F1 (to show contextual suggestions), choose option repl, and press ENTER twice*
+2. Type repl to create a virtual environment where you can play with different examples.<br>*Another option is to press F1 (to show contextual suggestions), choose option repl, and press ENTER twice*

 ```sh
 NCQ  >  repl